juliancoffeelab/vif-simple/README.md

 # Disclaimer
 Vif is super extra experimental, and this exact repo depends on some branch that fixes compilations.
-We should probably depend on some commit, when this reaches master and all.
+We should probably pin on some commit when this reaches master and all.

 # Run
 I ... think, it doesn't even need any `opam` manipulations (although you do need to have it installed).